 “There’s no such thing as sane, there’s only subtle grades of illness and wellness.
 I just happen to be close to the deep end of the spectrum.”

-I nodded.
-Didn’t see where she was going with this.
-If I’d known, I would have got up and run.
-Raine sucked on her teeth and nodded slowly.
+I nodded, but I didn’t see where she was going with this.
+If I’d known, I would have gotten up and ran.

 “They’re— they—” I struggled for a moment, still mortified at having it out there in the open, even if it was just one person who I’d probably never see again.
 “My hallucinations are more coherent than that.
 Singular, separate, almost never replacements or additions for real people or objects.”

 “Right, got it.”
 Raine nodded, dead serious.
 “And do you see any right now?”

 “Do we— do you— do you have to ask that?
 Can’t we, I don’t know, talk about something else?”

 I hesitated, then raised my eyes to the scribble-thing still peering in through the cafe’s front window.